Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Introduction

 \section{Introduction}

-Despite the empirical successes of quantum theory, it may one day be supplanted by a novel, post-quantum theory.\footnote{Indeed, the fact that it has not yet been unified with general relativity is often cited as evidence for the need to go beyond quantum theory.} Many researchers have sought to anticipate what such a theory might look like based on theoretical considerations, in particular, by exploring how various natural physical principles narrow down the scope of possibilities in the landscape of all physical theories (see~\cite{Chiribella2016} and references therein).
+Despite the empirical successes of quantum theory, it may one day be supplanted by a novel, post-quantum theory.\footnote{The fact that it has not yet been unified with general relativity, for instance, is often cited as evidence for this claim. } Many researchers have sought to anticipate what such a theory might look like based on theoretical considerations, in particular, by exploring how various natural physical principles narrow down the scope of possibilities in the landscape of all physical theories (see~\cite{Chiribella2016} and references therein).
 In this article, we consider a complementary problem: how to narrow down the scope of possibilities directly from experimental data.

 Most experiments in the field of quantum foundations aim to adjudicate between quantum theory and some speculative alternative to it.
 They seek to constrain (and perhaps uncover) deviations from the quantum predictions.
-Although a few proposed alternatives to quantum theory {\em can} be articulated within the quantum formalism itself, such as models which posit intrinsic decoherence~\cite{ghirardi86,Percival89,milburn91,adler2000}, most are more radical.
-Examples include Almost Quantum Theory~\cite{navascues15,sainz17}, theories with higher-order interference (or of higher-order in the sense of Ref.~\cite{hardy01})\cite{sorkin94,sinha10,hickman11,sollner12,park12,kauten17}, and modifications to quantum theory involving the quaternions~\cite{peres79,adler94,adler95,barnum2016composites}.
+Although a few proposed alternatives to quantum theory can be articulated within the quantum formalism itself, such as models which posit intrinsic decoherence~\cite{ghirardi86,Percival89,milburn91,adler2000}, most are more radical.
+Examples include Almost Quantum Theory~\cite{navascues15,sainz17}, theories with higher-order interference~\cite{sorkin94,sinha10,hickman11,sollner12,park12,kauten17} (or of higher-order in the sense of Ref.~\cite{hardy01}), and modifications to quantum theory involving the quaternions~\cite{peres79,adler94,adler95,barnum2016composites}.

 In order to assess whether experimental data provides any evidence for a given proposal (and against quantum theory), it is clearly critical that one {\em not} presume the correctness of quantum theory in the analysis.
 Therefore it is inappropriate to use the quantum formalism to model the experiment.
 A more general formalism is required.
 Furthermore, it would be useful if rather than implementing dedicated experiments for each proposed alternative to quantum theory, one had a technique for directly determining the experimentally viable regions in the landscape of all possible physical theories.
 The framework of generalized probabilistic theories (GPTs) provides the means to meet both of these challenges.